 For decades security systems have been regarded as effective deterrents against home burglaries; so much so that some insurance companies offer discounts when a home has one installed.

 According to this article, the Insurance Information Institute (I.I.I.) recommends that homeowners invest in a monitored security system to alert the police or fire department in the event of an emergency.
+Having insurance from a company similar to one sure insurance is an added bit of security should the worst happen.
 This article and a brochure from I.I.I. report that homeowners who invest in a sophisticated alarm system could see insurance discounts of 15 to 20 percent.
+If you are interested in home insurance, you may want to visit somewhere similar to Insurance Quotes and get an insurance quote on your chosen policy.

 “The majority of insurance companies offer discounts for alarm systems,” said Michael Barry, spokesperson for I.I.I.
 “Homeowners should check with their individual carriers to determine the amount and availability of the discounts.”